Zombie apocalypse movies aren’t science fiction. They’re documentaries.

 You are always underway.
 But how are you steering?

 When it matters, do you take responsibility for how you make meaning and consciously participate in structuring that process?
-When it matters, do you take the helm or let the currents decide?
+Do you understand with humility that the map you are working with is actually a working map, alive and fluid?

 You are never anchored.
 The strength of your purpose floats like the needle of a compass between unconscious autopilot and mindful intention.